Analysis: Writing Style

-Language is almost another character in this play.
-Seriously, the plot just seems like an excuse for Shakespeare to indulge his taste and talent for putting words together.
+Witty banter is almost another character in this play.
+Seriously: the plot just seems like an excuse for Shakespeare to indulge his taste and talent for putting words together.
 Have you ever seen so many letters read aloud in a play?

-The Pun or Quibble: These are the kind of groan-worthy jokes that might seem a little cheesy.
-A pun plays on the word: either two different meanings of the same word, or on the sound or meaning of two different words.
+These are the kind of groan-worthy jokes that might seem a little cheesy.
+A pun plays on words: either two different meanings of the same word, or on the sound or meaning of two different words.
 When Rosaline finds out Berowne has written her a love letter, Boyet asks, "Who is the shooter?"
-(4.1.37).
+(4.1.123).
 He's referring to the hunt they're involved in, but also making a joke about Rosaline's suitor.

-Rhyme: You are probably already familiar with this one.
+You are probably already familiar with this one.
 Love's Labour's Lost is full of rhyme—like the scene with the boys in trees.
-Rhyme is playful, melodious and funny, as in this excerpt (full of puns and sexual innuendo as well):
+Rhyme is playful, melodious and funny (and full of puns and sexual innuendo as well):

-COSTARD: She's too hard for you at pricks, sir; challenge her to bowl.
+COSTARD: She's too hard for you at pricks, sir.
+Challenge her

-(Take a look at "Character Clues" for more about when Shakespeare uses verse and when he uses prose.)
+(Oh, and take a look at "Tools of Characterization" for more about when Shakespeare uses verse and when he uses prose.)

-Sonnets: This play has five of them.
-A sonnet is a poem of fourteen lines that rhyme according to particular rules, and often taking up the subject of love and romance.
+Quick recap: a sonnet is a poem of fourteen lines that rhyme according to particular rules, and often taking up the subject of love and romance.
 Shakespeare is the most famous English sonnet-writer—he wrote about 150 around the same time as he was composing Love's Labour's Lost.
 Here's one by Longaville: